 Keeping kids safe on the Internet is important.
 With mobile phones and tabs finding their way to even the tiniest human being, it's essential that we talk about different parental control methods.
 These help parents block or monitor adult content and other inappropriate stuff from reaching kids, who are still too young to know all that.

-But most of the blocking methods usually can’t block site specific content.
-For example, YouTube, the most popular video site, also has content that's not suitable for all.
-Blocking it completely won’t make sense because it does have a lot of useful stuff.
-So how do you make sure that your kid stays safe while browsing YouTube?
-The answer is YouTube Safety Mode.
+But most of the blocking methods usually can’t block site-specific content.
+For example, YouTube — the most popular video site — also has content that's not suitable for all.
+Blocking it completely doesn't make sense since it means missing out on the important and entertaining stuff.

 Here’s what YouTube’s Safety Mode does: